 WebAPI Transport Bindings

-text to be done by Dieter
+The specification defines two transport bindings for the CMAPI messages, first based on the WebSocket Protocol and second is based on HTTP.

 WebSocket Transport Binding

-This chapter introduces a Web API binding of the OpenCMAPI enabler using the W3C WebSocket API [WEBSOCKET] in order to give Web-based applications access to CMAPI.
+This section introduces a transport binding for the CMAPI messages defined in section 5.2 using the W3C WebSocket API [W3C_WebSocket] and the underlying Web Socket Protocol [RFC6455] for both request/response and callbacks.

-WebSocket provides web-based applications with a full-duplex communication channel over a persistent connection.
-It enables a stream of messages, which is a perfect fit for the message exchange of OpenCMAPI.
-It implements CMAPI functionality using extended JSON-RPC [JSON-RPC] data object as the Application Data within the underlying Web Socket Protocol [RFC6455].
-JSON-RPC is a stateless, light-weight remote procedure call based on JSON data format [RFC4627].
+WebSocket provides Web applications with a full-duplex communication channel over a persistent connection.
+It enables a stream of messages, which is a perfect fit for the message exchange of OpenCMAPI..

 Design Principle

-The nature of modern web-based applications is asynchrony.
-The “WebSocket” interface designed in W3C Web Socket API enables the asynchrony of a web-based application over a full-duplex communication channel.
+The nature of modern Web applications is asynchrony.
+The “WebSocket” interface designed in W3C Web Socket API enables the asynchrony of a Web application over a full-duplex communication channel.
 Once a “WebSocket” connection object is established with the application server:

-sending a message in a web-based application: message from a web-based application can be sent to the application server using the “send(data)” method, which is non-blocking and immediately returns to the web-based application
+sending a message in a Web application: message from a Web application can be sent to the application server using the “send(data)” method, which is non-blocking and immediately returns to the Web application

-receiving a message in a web-based application: a web-based application can use a “EventHandler onmessage” event handler to receive and handle messages from the application server
+receiving a message in a Web application: a Web application can use a “EventHandler onmessage” event handler to receive and handle messages from the application server.

-CMAPI-1 Binding
+CMAPI-1 Transport Binding

 CMAPI-1 defines normal function calls, which is normally synchronous in native API.
 The native application makes a function call and waits until the function finishes the communication with the application server and returns the result.

-However, in WebSocket API Binding, because of the asynchrony nature of WebSocket interface and the asynchronous way for a web-based application to handle sending a message and receiving a message, CMAPI-1 functions are all modelled as asynchronous function calls.
+However, in WebSocket API Binding, because of the asynchrony nature of WebSocket interface and the asynchronous way for a Web application to handle sending a message and receiving a message, CMAPI-1 functions are all modelled as asynchronous function calls.
 It means that all function calls are effectively the same as “_Async()” calls in semantics.
 The binding details are as follows:

-All CMAPI-1 function signatures are defined in WebIDL in Appendix C;
+All CMAPI-1 function signatures are defined in WebIDL in [OpenCMAPI-SUP-WIDL];

-Editor Note: add cross reference of WebIDL once it is finished

-An extra parameter “ResultCallback cb” is added to every function signature so that the web-based application can specify a callback function “cb” to receive and handle the return message of the function call from the application server
+An extra parameter “ResultCallback cb” is added to every function signature so that the Web application can specify a callback function “cb” to receive and handle the response message of the function call from the application server

-“ResultCallback” interface is defined in WebIDL for the callback function “cb” of an asynchronous function call to receive and handle the return message formatted as a JSON-RPC data object “CmapiResponse” defined in Section 5.2 and WebIDL as well.
+“ResultCallback” interface is defined in WebIDL for the callback function “cb” of an asynchronous function call to receive and handle the response message formatted as a JSON-RPC data object “CmapiResponse” defined in section 5.2.1.2 and WebIDL as well.